Rigidity of flat holonomies: Introduction

-With this notation in place, let us now describe our main theorem and the foundational work we build upon.
-In Section~\ref{connection}, we will recall the construction of the {\sl stable holonomy}, introduced by Kalinin-Sadovskaya, \cite{KS} and Avila-Santamaria-Viana, \cite{ASV}.
-It is a geodesic flow invariant family of isomorphisms $\Pi ^\xi _s (x,y)$ between the tangent spaces to $H_\xi (s)$ at any two points $x$ and $y$.
-This construction requires the sectional curvature of $M$ to be strictly $1/4$-pinched.
-To the best of our knowledge, a stable holonomy cannot be defined without the pinching condition.
+Given $a>0$, the curvature of $M$ is said to be relatively $a$-pinched if there exists a strictly negative function $C : M \to \mathbb R_{<0}$ such that for every $x\in M$, the sectional curvature satisfies

+In general, none of these two pinching conditions imply the other.
+To the best of our knowledge, a stable holonomy cannot be defined without {\it some} pinching condition on the curvature.
+In the sequel, we will describe the construction of the stable holonomy on the horospheres under the strong $1/4$-pinching or the relative $1/2$-conditions.
 On the other hand, every horosphere $H_\xi (s)$ carries the Riemannian metric induced by the one of $\tilde M$.
-In particular for every pair of sufficiently close points $x,y \in H_\xi (s)$, there a unique minimizing geodesic of $H_\xi (s)$ joining them.
-We thus may consider the parallel transport associated to the Levi-Civita connecion of the induced metric on $H_\xi (s)$, denoted by $P^\xi _s (x,y)$, between the tangent spaces to $H_\xi (s)$ at these points $x$ and $y$.
+In particular, for every pair of sufficiently close points $x,y \in H_\xi (s)$, there is a unique minimizing geodesic of $H_\xi (s)$ joining them.
+Hence, we may consider the parallel transport associated to the Levi-Civita connecion of the induced metric on $H_\xi (s)$, denoted by $P^\xi _s (x,y)$, between the tangent spaces to $H_\xi (s)$ at these points $x$ and $y$.
 As mentioned before, in the case of $K\equiv -1$, the induced Riemannian metric on horospheres is flat and the stable holonomy $\Pi ^\xi _s (x,y)$ and the parallel transport $P^\xi _s (x,y)$ coincide for every pairs of points $x$ and $y$ on $H_\xi (s)$.
-Our main result is that the {\it converse} is true among $1/4$ -pinched negatively curved manifolds.
+Our main result is that the {\it converse} is true among strongly $1/4$-pinched or $1/2$-relatively pinched negatively curved manifolds.

-\begin{Thm}[Main Theorem] Let $M$ be a closed, Riemannian manifold of dimension $n\geq 3$, endowed with a strictly $1/4$-pinched negatively curved sectional curvature.
+\begin{Thm}[Main Theorem] Let $M$ be a closed, Riemannian manifold of dimension $n\geq 3$, endowed with a strongly $1/4$-pinched or $1/2$-relatively pinched negatively curved sectional curvature.
 Assume that there exists $\xi \in \partial \tilde M$ and $s\in\mathbb{R}$ such that for every pair of points $x,y \in H_\xi (s)$ joined by a unique minimizing geodesic, the stable holonomy $\Pi ^\xi _s (x,y)$ is identical to the parallel transport $P_s ^\xi (x,y)$.
 Then $(M,g)$ is homothetic to a real hyperbolic manifold. \end{Thm}